jstafford1992/snekTrakr/README.md

 This is the repo for the server-side code and I have posted below all of the routes currently available.

 #/
-  - login POST
+  - /login POST
-  - signup POST
+  - /signup POST

 #/users
   - /users GET